NattakittiP/missingness-mechanism-sensitivity/README.md

 See `feature_manifest.csv` for the full per-feature table (type, native missingness %, model-input status, masking eligibility), and `docs/methodology.md` for how features are used.
 Every driver under `code/` accepts a `--data-path` argument pointing at your local copy of the analytic CSV once you have built it — see "Reproducing the pipeline" above.

-## What's not in this repository, and why

-- **The MIMIC-IV-derived dataset and any per-patient/per-fold model outputs** (predictions, fitted-model checkpoints, raw per-fold result pickles).
-MIMIC-IV is a restricted dataset under the PhysioNet Data Use Agreement, which does not permit redistribution of the data or of artifacts derived from it at patient-level granularity.
-Only code and aggregate, already-summarized results (the tables in `docs/`, regenerable from those tables) are published here.
-- **The internal audit-trail documentation** — implementation notes and independent-recheck write-ups produced during development.
-These are working documents, not results; the main methodology and findings they led to are in `docs/`.
-Available on request.
-- **Two third-party PDFs** used as related-work references during drafting, and their bibliography.
-Full citations for all related work are maintained separately, outside this repository.
-- **Earlier, superseded exploratory code** from before the final `PHASE_2`–`PHASE_8` pipeline was designed.
-It used different data-handling and evaluation conventions and does not correspond to any result reported here; keeping it out of the release avoids any ambiguity about which code produced these results.

 ## License